SpikeInterface/spikeinterface/doc/module_sorting_components.rst

     job_kwargs = dict(chunk_duration='1s', n_jobs=8, progress_bar=True)

     peak_locations = localize_peaks(recording, peaks, method='center_of_mass',
                                     local_radius_um=150, ms_before=0.3, ms_after=0.6,
                                     **job_kwargs)

-Currently, following methods are implemented:
+Currently, the following methods are implemented:

   * 'center_of_mass'
   * 'monopolar_triangulation' with optimizer='least_square'
-    This methid is from Julien Boussard, Erdem Varol and Charlie Windolf from Paninski lab.
+    This method is from Julien Boussard, Erdem Varol and Charlie Windolf from the Paninski lab.
   * 'monopolar_triangulation' with optimizer='minimize_with_log_penality'

 Theses methods are the same implemented in :code:`spieinterface.toolkit.postprocessing.unit_localization`

-The output :code:`peak_locations` is a 1d numpy array with a dtype that depend on the choosen method.
+The output :code:`peak_locations` is a 1d numpy array with a dtype that depends on the chosen method.

-For instance 'monopolar_triangulation' method will have:
+For instance, the 'monopolar_triangulation' method will have:

 .. code-block:: python